-This easy egg free fruity bran loaf is packed with fruity goodness and is fat free – so feel free to spread slices generously with butter!
+This easy egg-free fruity bran loaf is packed with fruity goodness!
+It’s high in fibre, low in sugar and fat free – so feel free to spread slices generously with butter!

 I love a slice of fruit loaf, and this is a really simple but delicious one.
-It’s a great keeper – in fact if you can stand not to cut into the loaf for a couple of days, it will taste all the better.
+Just like sticky malt loaf and Irish Barmbrack, It’s a great keeper cake.
+In fact, if you can stand not to cut into the loaf for a couple of days, it will taste all the better.

 This is not a pretty cake at all – in fact, it’s rather lumpy and bumpy looking.
 But I promise the taste more than makes up for it.

-This is one of the easiest cakes you can make – you measure out all the ingredients in a mug.
-Not an American cup measurement.
-A standard sized normal mug you drink your tea in is fine!
+A bran loaf is one of the easiest cakes you can make – you measure out all the ingredients in a mug.
+A standard sized normal mug you drink your tea out of is fine!

 You don’t even need to get your scales out for this recipe.
-Just remember – the bigger the cup, the bigger the loaf which in turn, may affect the baking time.
+Perfect for when you’re in a lazy mood.
+I used a smaller-sized mug to measure my ingredients but to be honest, the size doesn’t really matter.
+Just remember – the bigger the mug, the bigger the loaf which in turn, will probably affect the baking time.

 - Bran flakes

-- Sugar – I like to use soft or dark brown sugar, but caster sugar is also fine
+- Sugar – I like to use soft or dark brown sugar. caster sugar is also fine to use, but your loaf will be much lighter in colour and it won’t taste quite as rich.
+For this reason, I highly recommend using brown sugar.

 - Milk

-- Dried fruit of your choice – sultanas, raisins, currants, cranberries, apricots are all good here.
-I imagine those exotic fruit mixes you can buy would be really lovely.
+- Dried fruit of your choice – sultanas, raisins, currants, cranberries and apricots are all good here.
+I imagine those exotic fruit mixes you can buy would be lovely.

-- Ground mixed spice, ground cinnamon or ginger (optional but I always include it)
+- Ground mixed spice, ground cinnamon or ginger (optional but I always include it for a little extra flavour)

-(scroll to the bottom of the post to find printable recipe)
+please scroll to the bottom of the post to find the printable recipe card

-- Combine bran flakes, milk, any dried fruit of your choice, sugar and spices if using in a large mixing bowl.
-Leave for about an hour.
+Step one – Using your mug, measure out the bran flakes, milk, dried fruit of your choice and sugar into a large mixing bowl.
+Stir briefly, then leave for about an hour.

-- The bran flakes will obviously soften and the mixture will be quite mushy and unattractive.
+The bran flakes will soften and the mixture will be quite mushy and unattractive.
+Don’t be put off by the appearance.

-- Stir in self raising flour, being careful not to overmix.
-Pour into a loaf tin and bake for about 1 hour or until risen and a skewer inserted in the middle of the cake emerges clean.
+Step two – stir in the self-raising flour and spices, being careful not to overmix.
+If your flour is quite lumpy, it’s a good idea to sieve it.
+Pour the mixture into a loaf tin and bake for about 1 hour or until risen and a skewer inserted in the middle of the cake emerges clean.

 - Use whatever dried fruit you have in the cupboard – anything works.
 It’s a very adaptable recipe.

 - When you add the flour, don’t overmix – stop as soon as the flour is incorporated into the mix.
-Over mixing can produce a tough, rubbery loaf cake.
+Over-mixing will activate gluten and produce a tough, rubbery loaf cake.

-- Although you can eat this fruit loaf straight away, it’s much better if you can leave it for a day or two.
-It will soften and become squidgier.
+- Although you can eat this fruit loaf straightaway, it’s much better if you can leave it for a day or two.
+Just like a malt loaf or gingerbread, it will soften and become squidgier.

-- When the loaf is completely cold, wrap in a layer of baking paper or cling film and tin foil.
+- When the loaf is completely cold, wrap it in a couple of layers of baking paper or cling film and tin foil to keep it fresh.

-The fruit loaf will keep for up to a week, providing it is well wrapped/in an airtight tin.
-Store in a cool place, out of direct sunlight.
+Fruit bran loaf will keep for up to a week, providing it is well wrapped/in an airtight tin.
+Store it in a cool place, out of direct sunlight.

-You can make a vegan fruit loaf by swapping the dairy milk for a plant based alternative, such as almond, soy, rice or oat milk.
+It’s very easy to make this fruit loaf suitable for vegans.
+It’s simply a matter of swapping the dairy milk for a plant-based alternative, such as almond, soy, rice or oat milk.

 If you give this recipe a go, please let me know what you think!
-Leave a comment in the box below and rate the recipe out of 5 by clicking on the stars in the recipe card at the bottom of the post.
+Leave a comment in the box below and rate the recipe by clicking on the stars in the recipe card at the bottom of the post.

 Looking for more easy loaf cake recipes?